FoalTS/foal/docs/authentication-and-access-control/user-entity.md

 | groups | Group[] | A many-to-many relation with the table group |
 | userPermissions | Permission[] | A many-to-many relation with the table permission |

+> In FoalTS you can customize the `User` class to suit your needs.
+The framework makes no assumptions about the attributes required by the user objects.
+Maybe you'll need a `firstName` column, maybe not.
+Maybe the authentication will be processed with an email and a password or maybe you will use an authentication token.
+The choice is yours!

 ## Creating users ...

 There are several ways to create users.